brakmic/passport-keycloak-oauth2-oidc-portable/README.md

 Here’s a rundown of what I’ve added and updated:

+- **PKCE Support**: Full support for Proof Key for Code Exchange (PKCE) has been added to enhance the security of public clients.
 - **Devcontainer Support**: Full support for Visual Studio Code Dev Containers to streamline development.
 - **Keycloak via Docker Compose**: Keycloak is now effortlessly launched in its own container, accessible:
   - From the devcontainer: `http://keycloak:8080` (internal) and `http://keycloak:9000` (health/ready checks).